-This week – when your crushes all friendzone you, whether two nights in a row is desperate and how much advice is wise before it causes trouble between a warring couple?
+This week a reader asks “why do I keep getting friend zoned”, whether asking someone out two nights in a row is desperate and how much advice is wise before it causes trouble between a warring couple?

 If you would like any advice, feel free to treat me as your agony aunt.
 Just message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.

 Answer: I’m not clear whether you mean a boyfriend or just a friend who’s a guy.
 And I’m curious why this man feels you have to smile more.

 Are you shy and introverted?
 Are you unhappy?
 Shyness can make us come across as miserable in social situations when actually all we are is anxious.
 And that’s very, very normal you know.

 I have to say it does sound a little controlling, depending on HOW he is pressuring you.

 There’s a saying in the UK “cheer up love, it’ll never happen” where blokes who consider themselves to be witty incite women who won’t return their attention to smile and acknowledge them.

 Do you think there’s a little of that going on here?